-Visit the NT and immerse yourself in the stories, artworks and ancient traditions of indigenous Australians, one of the world's oldest living groups.
+Visit the NT and immerse yourself in the stories, artworks and ancient traditions of Aboriginal Australians, one of the world's oldest living groups.

 From the Arrernte in Central Australia and the Yolngu in Arnhem Land to the Tiwi people of the Tiwi Islands near the Timor Sea, over 40 different indigenous language groups reside in the NT.